Shepard Fairey – Force Majeure

 In collaboration with RuArts Foundation and Artmossphere

 Now as the artist’s career nears its 30th year, Shepard Fairey continues his original mission to create work that is accessible to all and forces viewers to question everything.
 In addition to his guerilla street works, as of 2018, Fairey has painted more than 85 large-scale murals around the world.
-Fairey is expected to complete his 100th painted mural in 2019.
+Fairey completed his 100th painted mural in 2019.

 “The world is a turbulent and unpredictable place so as an artist addressing social and political issues in the moment I respond to force majeure events as they unfold, often in hopes that a moment of disruption commanding attention provides an opportunity for a powerful artistic statement.
 My art is inspired by the rich history of art and design with my aim being to capture what is universal and timeless while also potent in an urgent moment of crisis and need.”
 Shepard Fairey